kwebio/kweb-docs/intro.rst

 Kweb allows you to write your entire app as a single piece of software.
 It does this by moving as much of the business logic to the server as possible, leaving a simple but powerful interface to the web browser.
-This allows you to build beautiful responsive
+This allows you to build beautiful responsive website much more quickly.

 It's written in `Kotlin <https://kotlinlang.org/>`_, a modern powerful programming language that is rapidly growing in popularity.
 For example, Kotlin is now being promoted by Google as a replacement for Java in `Android development <https://developer.android.com/kotlin/>`_.